Skip to main content

 The age-related decline in gonadal hormone production, manifest as menopause in women and andropause in men, represents a fundamental shift in the setpoint of the HPG axis.
 In men, a reduction in Leydig cell function leads to lower serum testosterone.

 This decline reduces the negative feedback signal to the hypothalamus and pituitary, resulting in a compensatory increase in Luteinizing Hormone (LH).
 However, the testes become progressively less responsive to this LH signal, entrenching the hypogonadal state.
-According to the Endocrine Society, this diagnosis requires both consistent symptoms and unequivocally low concentrations, confirmed by repeated morning measurements.
+According to the Endocrine Society, this diagnosis requires both consistent symptoms and unequivocally low serum testosterone concentrations, confirmed by repeated morning measurements.

 The metabolic consequences of this hormonal shift are profound.
 Testosterone exerts a powerful influence on body composition, promoting skeletal muscle protein synthesis and inhibiting adipocyte differentiation.
 Its decline is directly correlated with an increase in visceral adipose tissue (VAT) and a decrease in lean body mass.

-This shift in is a primary driver of insulin resistance.
+This shift in body composition is a primary driver of insulin resistance.
 VAT is a metabolically active organ that secretes a range of pro-inflammatory cytokines, such as TNF-α and IL-6, which directly interfere with insulin signaling pathways in muscle and liver cells.

 The resulting hyperinsulinemia further suppresses SHBG (Sex Hormone-Binding Globulin), leading to a higher proportion of free testosterone being available for aromatization to estradiol, which can exacerbate fat deposition in men, creating a self-perpetuating cycle of metabolic dysfunction.